ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-components.md

 ## HCX user portals
 {: #hcxclient-components-hcx-user-portals}

-* Client web UI – The HCX client web portal is the main UI for HCX.
-After the client-side HCX Manager is installed, it shows up as a snap-in to the vCenter web UI.
+* Client web user interface – The HCX client web portal is the main user interface for HCX.
+After the client-side HCX Manager is installed, it shows up as a snap-in to the vCenter web user interface.
 It controls remote cloud HCX registration (site pairing), fleet component deployment, network stretching, and VM migration into and out of the Cloud.
-* Cloud side UI – The cloud side HCX UI is accessible through the public registration URL given for HCX client registration.
+* Cloud side user interface – The cloud side HCX user interface is accessible through the public registration URL given for HCX client registration.
 By default, it uses the cloud side vCenter Admin credentials `administrator@vsphere.local`.
 It is typically used for upgrading the installation and modifying some network configuration.

 ## Related links
 {: #hcxclient-components-related}